programmer1024r/hacks-writeups/my-tool-kit.md

 # Basic tools
 - `du -h <file name>` - human readable file and directories size
-- `base64` decode encrypted data with base64
+- `base64` - decode encrypted data with base64
 - `tar -xf <file name>` - extract tar files
+- `diff`- compares two files line by line

+# Linux
+- `setuid` - a file flag, that tells that the current user can execute the specific file as the file's creator user. the flage symbol is `s`.
+- `cron` - cron is a daemon to execute scheduled commands.
+The cron config is inside `/etc/cron.d`.

 # Reversing
 - `strings` - get all the human readable strings inside a file